 Writing about Painting

-For me, that is a life riddled with a whole lot of questions.
+Pierre Bonnard once said, “It’s not about painting from life.
+It’s about bringing life to the painting.”
+To that, I add that the life you bring to the painting can only be your own.
+And for me, that life comes with a whole lot of questions.
 Questions I don’t seem able to answer.
 (Though I will confess that I had more answers when I was younger!)
 Questions like, who am I, really?
-What does being a human mean?
 Why am I here, and what does being here mean?
 Why is this or that happening in my life or happening in the world?
 Where is all this going?
-Why am I attracted to these particular shapes, structures, colors, and techniques?
+Why am I attracted to these particular shapes, techniques, and colors?
 The list goes on and on.
 And since I can’t remove these questions from my life (nor do I want to), they are a big part of what I bring to a painting.
-They affect how I work, and they affect how I communicate about it.

 And yet, I still like the idea of artist statements.
-I certainly understand their value in terms of giving viewers a footing in approaching the work.
+I understand their value in terms of giving viewers a footing for approaching the work.
 I have read a good bit of artists' writings and artist quotes.
 I admire artists who can do their work and also write clearly about it.
 I really wish I could write like them.
 Robert Motherwell and Gerhard Richter are a couple of favorites.
 And yet, Richter writes, “To talk about paintings is not only difficult but perhaps pointless too.
 You can only express in words what words are capable of expressing-- what language can communicate.
 Painting has nothing to do with that.”
 A funnier way of saying that is Terry Allen’s remark that "Talking about art is like trying to French kiss over the telephone."

 Words are windows through which we see places, people, things, situations, ideas, perceptions, and concepts.
 The better the writing, the clearer the understanding.
 But painting requires no such window.
 The experience of a painting is immediate and direct.
 Words about the painting are helpful only if one is already engaged with it, already feeling something.
-Only then can words be of any help in providing some clues as to what’s going on.
-A picture might be better than a thousand words, but certainly, a thousand words do not make a picture better.
+Only then can they be of any help in providing some clues as to what’s going on.
+A picture might be better than a thousand words, but, certainly, a thousand words do not make a picture better.

+“The larger-sized canvases are, in some ways, more rewarding.
+Their size suggests they are grander accomplishments.
 And I feel that when I stand in the presence of a new large painting.

 But with them, I have to wade through shades of intimidation and self-doubt on the way.
-Every time I start a painting, I know I will ultimately succeed.
+Every time I start a painting I know I will ultimately succeed.
 All I have to do is look around at all the completed work.

 And the lurching does not always mean forward progress.
 Sometimes it’s a sudden undoing of passages previously painted.
 Worse still, sometimes it's the sudden undoing of things I liked, things I was hoping to protect.

-But then, every time, the completed work brings back into clear view with magical clarity that I am a real artist.
-I feel lucky.
+Fortunately, these doubts don't displace everything else.
+They float next to and along with feelings of confidence that I'm for real, that I can do this.
+Every completed work brings back into clear view, with magical clarity, that I am a real artist.
 Again, somehow, I found my way into the zone.
 Again, I somehow became a funnel.
-I don't know, even after four decades of painting, how to turn on that faucet.
+I don't know, even after four decades of painting, how to turn on the faucet that controls it.
 But it turns on.
 And off.
 And on.
 I don't understand how it works.
-I can sometimes feel less like an artist turning the faucet on and much more like the faucet that is being turned on by I don't know what.
+I can sometimes feel less like an artist turning on the faucet and more like the faucet being turned on by I don't know what.

 But I know I will.
 It's what happens.
-I've learned these are the emotions you encounter as you navigate the corridors of the maze of creativity.
+I've learned these are the emotions you sometimes encounter as you navigate the corridors of the maze of creativity.
 And the larger paintings can feel like larger mazes.

 Thank you for seeing my paintings.
-And for the kinship they and your poetry have brought us into.
+And for the kinship they and your poetry have brought us into.”

 Mar 20, 2019